9: …And the World Will Go On Without You

 That was putting it nicely.
 Skirt and tank-top were grimed up like she’d been rolling around in dirt.
 Tears and holes — oh robo-god, what happened to her hand?
 Was it smoking?

 Doll glanced up at her, eyes unsure.
-But she was tired, and shuffled around the coffee table.
+But she was tired, and shuffled her way around the coffee table.
 She didn’t sit beside Lizzy; a cushion separated them.
 Man, Lizzy should have gone for the loveseat.

 Anyway, how did she broach this?
 “So… how’d the epic loner vengeance go?”